 Your MIDI parts need a touch of human swing and groove; using quantising only in careful amounts helps to disguise that notes have been popped in using software.

-Anyone, regardless of prior musical knowledge, can click notes into a DAW piano roll and use their ears to make a melody.
-It’s why producing music has never been so accessible.
 The tricky part is to capturing the emotion that comes from a human touch.
 Of course, if you’re producing electronic music, a naturalised sound might not be what you’re aiming for – everything will need to be be dead on the beat, and the robotic sound of synths playing regimentally together would be the perfect outcome.